Artfxy/GameDevJourney/README.md

 # GameDevJourney

-This is where I will document my Game Developing Journey
+This is where I will document my Game Developing Journey, currently on C#, planning to move to C++ later down the line,
-#Currently on C#
-#Planning to move to C++ later down the line,